hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

         )
         self.assertEquals(len(new_poll_links), 1)

-That's our FT finished.
 If you've lost track in amongst all the copy & pasting, you can compare your version to mine, which is hosted here: https://github.com/hjwp/Test-Driven-Django-Tutorial/blob/master/fts/test_admin.py